Average Deal Size

 Identify Trends in Your Sales Pipeline

-The average deal size helps you identify the trends in your sales process.
+The average deal size bolsters sales management by helping you identify the trends in your sales process.
 For instance, let’s say your ADS has decreased, but your monthly recurring revenue (MRR) hasn’t changed.
 It could mean that your sales reps are pursuing smaller opportunities.

 If there’s an increase in the number of closed-won opportunities but a decrease in ADS and MMR, it may indicate you’re giving too many discounts.

 If you see a sudden rise in ADS compared to your historical data, it may mean your sales pipeline is changing.
 Your products might be attracting a set audience different from your original target audience.
-You may want to dig deeper and pursue this new opportunity.
+You may want to dig deeper and pursue this new opportunity to get a greater number of larger deals.

 - Monthly recurring revenue: It indicates how much revenue you made from your products or services for a particular month.